- OUR COMMITMENT TO DATA PROTECTION

-Exemplas Limited (ICO Registration Number: Z7689029) is a ‘data controller’.
+Exemplas Limited is a ‘data controller’.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you on the information contained in this privacy notice.
 We may update this notice at any time.
-Each of the listed entities are committed to protecting your privacy and are joint data controllers within the meaning of data protection laws applicable in the European Union (EU) and European Economic Area (EEA).

 When we ask you for personal data, we will:

-· look after it and make sure it is only accessible to those within the Exemplas Group who need to see it
+- look after it and make sure it is only accessible to those within the Company, its group and its partners who need to see it

-· not to make your personal data available to third parties without your permission.
+- not make your personal data available to third parties without your permission.

 In return, we ask you to: